 2C3 is an antibody that blocks the interaction of Vascular Endothelial Growth Factor (VEGF) with one of its key receptors.
 VEGF is a primary stimulant of tumor angiogenesis.
-Researchers at UT Southwestern, through a Peregrine sponsored research collaboration, have developed a monoclonal antibody (2C3) that blocks VEGF from binding to VEGF receptor 2 (KDR/Flk-1) but not VEGF receptor 1 (FLT-1/flt-1).
-2C3 has been exclusively licensed to Peregrine from the University of Texas System.
+Peregrine's researchers have developed a monoclonal antibody (2C3) that blocks VEGF from binding to VEGF receptor 2 (KDR/Flk-1) but not VEGF receptor 1 (FLT-1/flt-1).
+Avastin and other VEGF antibodies block both VEGF receptors.